chibifire/tapered_capsule_with_keypoint_detection/README.md

 - Enable verbose output with additional print statements
 - Check intermediate files (.dzn, .txt) for optimization data
 - Validate input mesh with mesh analysis tools

-## License

-This implementation is provided for educational and research purposes.
-See LICENSE file for details.